-Many support organizations have started to align their support model with Knowledge Centered Support (KCS) as their methodology for working effectively with knowledge.
+Adoption of KCS: Many support organizations have started to align their support model with Knowledge-Centered Service (KCS) as their methodology for working effectively with knowledge.
 In this article we reply to the most commonly asked questions related to the adoption of KCS.

 New challenges for the service desk